 - An approved kitchen

 - Hand washing station

 - Cold and hot holding facilities

 - Sanitizing cloths

 A license may not be needed for private events, or if you are serving certain types of foods.
-Learn more about these and other requirements in our FAQs.
+More about these and other requirements:

 Get a License

 Single Event License: Set up at one event, including multi-day events, for a maximum of 30 days.

 Example: A community fair or Cinco de Mayo festival.

 Seasonal (90-day) license: Serve at one event, in the same location, for an entire season